fluffy-kalashnikov/fluffy-kalashnikov.github.io/content/portfolio/procedural-fence-generator/index.md

 With this fence generator I wanted to dive deeper into producing Houdini Digital Assets natively for Unreal Engine with many parameters that other disciplines can bend to their will.
 During testing I discovered many happy accidents that were polished into features in the end!

-## Placing the fence
+## Placing fences in the level
 {{< fakegif "procedural-fence-generator-usage.webm" >}}

 When artists drags out the Houdini Digital Asset into the level, they are immediately presented with a spline that they can adjust and add control points to.
 Adjusting control points or parameters automatically causes Houdini Engine to recook the asset.

 ![](houdini_fence_parameters.png)

-This particular fence uses instancing to place out each board/rail/post individually, and this has the benefit of allowing artists to build fences out of existing static meshes.
+This particular fence generates points used for instancing, and instances different models wether the point represents a board, post or rail.
+Using instancing this way makes the fences very modular and lets artists create variations based on individual pieces of the fence rather than a complete fence.

 ## Generating the fence
 {{< fakegif "procedural-fence-generator-breakdown.webm" >}}